EMILY ELIZABETH SULLIVAN FRASER

 KMVT 15 Silicon Valley Community Media, Mountain View, CA

-Teach advanced video and documentary film production classes to teens through workshops on shooting, editing, lighting, field sound recording, and green screen production.
+Taught advanced video and documentary film production to teens through workshops on shooting, editing, lighting, field sound recording, and green screen production.

 The Helene Wurlitzer Foundation of New Mexico, Taos, NM